googleapis/google-cloud-dotnet/NEWAPI.md

 This will clone both the `googleapis` and `toolkit` repos as subdirectories, or pull them if they already exist.

-This may take a while, and will spew a lot of output.
-If it fails with a Java exception, that's probably due to a configuration issue somewhere.
-You can try to fix it yourself, but it's probably worth reaching out at that point.

 Step 5: Commit just the changes for your API
 --------------------------------------------